The Art of Programming Car Keys

 Automotive technologies have come a long way in the past 40 years, and the ignition system is one area where great changes have been made.

 Gone are the inexpensive mechanical-only keys which you can have made for under $10.
-Today’s vehicles integrate computer technology which–while increasing theft protection to your vehicle–require chip-integrated keys which must be programmed to your vehicle in order for the car to start.
+Today’s vehicles integrate computer technology which–while increasing theft protection to your vehicle–require chip-integrated keys which must be programmed to your vehicle, usually by an car locksmith service or dealer/mechanic, in order for the car to start.
+In some cases you may be able to program the key yourself as explained below.

 In some cases, car keys can be programmed by you, the car’s owner, if they are self-programmable car keys (more information at link).
 For older cars, the programming equipment may be affordable enough for you to program your car keys yourself (more information at link), but the supported cars with inexpensive equipment is limited in both car types and functionality.